marcinzawa/slackware-server/readme.txt

-Memory usage after installation is only 45MB
+Memory usage after installation is only 40MB.
-Disk usage xx GB while regular slackware full instalation takes 10GB.
+Disk usage 2.6 GB while regular slackware full instalation takes 10GB.
+It is required to install initrd before first reboot as this set of packages is using generic kernel, not huge.

 You can download tar archive here: